Table of Contents

 Dogs can walk on it just fine; without experiencing the possible discomfort of tile and laminate, and it is scratch-resistant enough to provide a solid option for dog-loving homeowners.

 A carpeted option has its pros and cons, as one might imagine, and the obvious con is difficult to clean.
-Vacuum cleaning is the best (and perhaps only) way to keep a carpeted floor clean, but the real issue is moist and liquids.
+Vacuum cleaning with a cordless pet hair removal vacuum cleaner is the best (and perhaps only) way to keep a carpeted floor clean, but the real issue is moist and liquids.
 Dogs are messy, and if you have a young puppy that is not house trained yet, or an older dog struggling with incontinence, then carpeting might not be the ideal option for you.
+Alternatively, you can invest in a belly band for dogs.
 Carpets can be professionally cleaned, but it would be a hassle to have this done every time your puppy has an accident.

 The good thing about a carpet is that it provides your dog with a comfortable resting place (they can go to sleep anywhere in the room!), which might be extra desirable for dogs with a bone and joint problem, as well as pain.